PushmanPHP/pushman/readme.md

 Demo on the [Pushman Website](http://pushman.dfl.mn).

 ## Todo for Version 2.1
-* Update documentation for new api /channels and /channel
 * Put public token for public channel back on site homepage.
   * Add "click to reveal keys" button back?
 * OSX fonts look odd.
 Maybe its the modular-scale thing?